garrytrinder/msteams-base-bot-azfunc/readme.md

 Send a message in the chat with the word `form`.

+Sign in and call Microsoft Graph:

+Send a message in the chat with the word `/signin`.

+View access token:

+Send a message in the chat with the word `/token`.

 Clear state:

 Send a message in the chat with the word `/clear`.